The EU's Commitment to Increased Defense Spending

 Factsheet for Readiness 2030

 At the heart of the EU’s commitment to defense spending is investment in state-of-the-art equipment that prepares the continent for future threats.
 That includes drones and counter drone-systems, air and missile defence capabilities, as well as investment in AI, quantum, cyber, and electronic warfare capabilities.
-You can learn more about the EU’s defense proposals with our fact sheet and read the Q&A on the White Paper.
+You can learn more about the EU’s defense proposals and read the Q&A on the White Paper.

 Impact on U.S. Industry